hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 [10:14:46](#RrtMZegRW4ZPVCDuXfpfgTbk3-J23ErH7pdS0ODe4lI) <jpaquim>:
 > <@alanvf-5ebb41e5d73408ce4fe38f2e:gitter.im> there's also a chance we can figure out how to run/compile R/S to wasm

-Thanks for your answer Ì†ΩÌπÇ I think that would be feasible, and if I understand Red's implementation correctly, it implements its GC in Red/System itself right?
+Thanks for your answer üôÇ I think that would be feasible, and if I understand Red's implementation correctly, it implements its GC in Red/System itself right?
 So I'm not sure if it's strictly necessary for Wasm to support the GC-related proposals, as those are mostly related to interfacing with the host system's GC types

 [17:30:26](#EWTlcuYB7GwE-5d_EX6PoXf7CC0BAG1jY6H9sKPHxis) <greggirwin (Gregg Irwin)>:
 No overlap that I know of.
 I think the Arturo author monitors Red.